bcgov/canwqdata/README.md

 This package is designed to get Canadian Water Quality Monitoring data into R quickly and easily.
 You can get data from a single monitoring station, multiple stations, or from an entire basin.
+Note that current version of this package can only retrieve data from BC, not from other provinces.

 ### Installation